akkeris/docs/how-akkeris-works.md

 ## Going Global

 Each application must be placed within a specific region.
 Any site or application must exist in the same region.
-While apps can be managed from one interface a region does impose some geographic limitations; all applications in a space must be in the same region, all applications in the same site must be in the same region, and finally addons are only available in specific regions, and a addon in a specific region may only be shared with other apps in the same region.
+While apps can be managed from one interface a region does impose some geographic limitations; all applications in a space must be in the same region, all applications in the same site must be in the same region, and finally addons are only available in specific regions, and an addon in a specific region may only be shared with other apps in the same region.

 Regions provide boundaries for ensuring performance of applications is maintained, and that regionally considerations such as where data physically lies is clearer, in addition sites must take into consideration how they will geographically distribute themselves with different domains.